 Visitors will enjoy walking along the pathways and accessible picnicking opportunities near wetlands and forested areas adjacent to the newly-improved Naches Trail Preserve prairie habitat, providing a unique opportunity to connect with nature.

-Cross Park also provides an on-going restoration of the headwaters of Clover Creek and the adjacent priority habitat of prairie grassland, white oak savannah and wetland.
-The entire park site with the exception of the Frederickson Community Center is open and available for public use.
+Cross Park also provides an ongoing restoration of the headwaters of Clover Creek and the adjacent priority habitat of prairie grassland, white oak savannah, and wetland.

 Tour of Cross Park